mibuthu/wp-comment-guestbook/readme.txt

 The purpose of this plugin is to add a guestbook site which uses the wordpress integrated comments.

+This is a very early version of this plugin, so the options you have are very limited.

 == Installation ==